acerockstar/comblie/README.md

 # Authentication

-1. Client authenticates with a social network provider, yielding an **access token** and a user ID.
+1. Client authenticates with a social network provider, yielding an **access token** and optionall a **user ID**.
+This information is saved to the device keychain.
-2. Client encypts the access tokens and user IDs (using the corresponding Comblie app secret as the key) and sends the encrypted values to the server.
+2. Client sends the access tokens and user IDs to the server.
-3. Server decrypts the data and uses them to fetch data on behalf of the user from the corresponding social network provider.
+3. Server uses them to fetch data on behalf of the user to fetch data from the corresponding social network provider.
-4. Access tokens and user IDs for all social networks are stored on the client (encrypted).
-Each time the client is launched, the client does what is necessary to extend the expiration dates of the access tokens.
+4. Each time the client is launched, the client does what is necessary to extend the expiration dates of access tokens.
 When unsuccessful, the client prompts the user to reauthenticate, yielding a new access token.

 The `meta` property of the request object contains these encrypted access tokens and user IDs: